replit/kaboom/README.md

 // initialize context
 kaboom()

-// load a sprite called "froggy" loadSprite("froggy", "sprites/froggy.png")
+// load a sprite called "bean" loadSprite("bean", "sprites/bean.png")

-// compose the player game object from multiple components and add it to the game const froggy = add([
+// compose the player game object from multiple components and add it to the game const bean = add([
     sprite("bean"),
     pos(80, 40),
     area(),